FutureTroglodyte/udacity-nd027-data_pipelines/README.md

 ## Data Quality Checks

-Three checks are applied to all five tables of the star schema:
+Three optional checks are applied to optionally zero to all five tables of the star schema:

 - Checking table emptyness
 - Cheking for duplicate rows
 - Checking for missing values

+In case the emptyness check fails, the task und consequently the DAG fails.

 The output is given in the logs of the DAGs task `Run_data_quality_checks`:

 ![grafik](https://user-images.githubusercontent.com/75797587/114273078-01ccf000-9a19-11eb-8c78-ea9ec44de5ff.png)